The Lady Boys of Bangkok

 Grand Opera House, York – Monday 29th Nov 2010

-The shows are eagerly sought out by ladies hen nights but are also attracting more and more males as the troupe of 16 cellulite free ‘Thai showgirls’ become increasingly more well received each year here in the UK.
-The Fantasy and Feathers show is packed with superbly choreographed dance routines, singing and raunchy Thai style comedy.
-The Lady Boys of Bangkok have also this year appeared on ITV’s This Morning Show.
+The Lady Boys of Bangkok shows are eagerly sought out by female hen nights, but they are also attracting more and more men.
+The troupe of 16 cellulite free ‘Thai showgirls’ become increasingly more well received each year in the UK.
+The Fantasy and Feathers show is jam-packed (should that be tam-paxed) with superbly choreographed dance routines, singing and raunchy Thai style comedy.
+This year the Lady Boys of Bangkok have also appeared on ITV’s This Morning Show.